Dehydrate cherry tomatoes to preserve the garden bounty in the summer. Use them to make this awesome DIY Sun-Dried Tomato hack all year long!

 Wash and remove any debris and over-ripe tomatoes.

-Fun tip: I soak mine in my OXO salad spinner, dump the water into my garden, then spin them to help dry them more quickly.
-They aren't damaged and it helps remove that excess water making them more slippery when cutting (though, after the 5th one...there's no chance things are staying dry!).
+Darcy’s Tip: I soak mine in my OXO salad spinner, dump the water into my garden, then spin them to help dry them more quickly.

 Step Two: